Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 Below are the duties of the Nigerian Navy:

-The primary duty of the Nigerian Navy is the naval defence of Nigeria; under the Navy Act of 1964.
+The Nigerian Navy’s primary duty is Nigeria’s naval defense; under the Navy Act of 1964.
 NN is to protect and defend the nation from any potential threats within its domain.
 They are to maintain the country’s laws within territorial and internal waters and the Exclusive Economic Zone (EEZ).

-As we know, large waters surround Nigeria, significantly, the Atlantic ocean.
+As we know, large waters surround Nigeria, significantly the Atlantic ocean.
 Through such water channels, attacks could be launched at the nation.
-Therefore, it is the responsibility of the NN to ensure the safety of the nation from such threats.
+Therefore, the NN is responsible for ensuring the nation’s safety from such threats.

-Furthermore, aside from the external threats, internal threats are also to be taken note of in the naval defence of Nigeria.
+Furthermore, aside from the external threats, internal threats are also noted in Nigeria’s naval defense.

 Coastal Duty Rule

-The Nigerian Navy also has to assist in the enforcement of Customs laws and making hydrographic surveys.
+The Nigerian Navy also has to assist in enforcing Customs laws and making hydrographic surveys.
 In addition, they are to train officers and men in naval duties.

 Other roles, duties, and functions of the Nigerian Navy include: